skim6281/Instapound/README.md

 ### Phase 5: Following & Photo Feed (2 days)

-**Objective:** User can have many followings and a photo feed that can be created and destroyed through the API.
+**Objective:** User can have a photo feed and many followings that can be created and destroyed through the API.

 ### Bonus Features (TBD)
-- [ ] Direct messaging
+- [ ] Direct Messaging
 - [ ] Hashtags